-Jesus College was founded in 1571 by a group of Welshmen led by Hugh Price, Treasurer of St. David’s Cathedral.
-In approving the new foundation, however, Elizabeth I appointed herself its Foundress (although she never took much interest in it afterwards).
-It was the first Oxbridge College to be founded after the Queen’s Protestant Settlement.
+Jesus College was founded in June 1571 by a group of Welshmen led by Hugh Price, a lawyer, clergyman and Treasurer of St. David’s Cathedral.
+In approving the new foundation however, Queen Elizabeth I appointed herself its Foundress, and Jesus became the first and only Oxford College to be founded during the monarch’s reign.

-Jesus was small and poor, and it was not until the 1610s that a succession of energetic Principals attracted donations to endow fellowships and scholarships, and erect buildings.
-Thanks to their efforts, the First Quadrangle was completed by the mid-1630s, and work on the Second Quadrangle begun in 1639.
+In its early decades, Jesus College was considered small and poor in comparison to other Oxford colleges.
+It was not until the 1610s that a succession of energetic Principals attracted donations to endow fellowships and scholarships, and erect buildings.
+Thanks to their efforts, the First Quadrangle was completed by the mid-1630s, replacing the medieval White Hall on the site, and work on the Second Quadrangle began in 1639.
 By now the College’s Welsh links were well established: almost all its fellowships and scholarships were open only to Welsh applicants.

-The English Civil War affected Jesus badly: Principal Mansell and several Fellows were expelled, and the College’s finances were left in a bad state.
+The English Civil War affected Jesus College badly: the then Principal, Francis Mansell, and several Fellows were expelled, and the College’s finances were left in a bad state.
 In 1661, however, the College elected a new Principal, Sir Leoline Jenkins.
-Jenkins was a diplomat and politician, becoming Secretary of State to Charles II.
+Jenkins was a lawyer, diplomat and politician, who had studied at Oxford, and ascended to become Secretary of State to Charles II.
 On his death in 1685, Jenkins bequeathed his estate to Jesus College, giving it a financial security never known before.
-Jenkins is rightly considered the College’s second Founder.
+Jenkins is therefore considered the College’s second Founder.

 As the College grew in size, so it erected more buildings.
-Third Quadrangle was finished in 1908, with a new laboratory (now the Meyricke Library), while the Old Members’ Building was opened in 1971 by HRH The Prince of Wales.
+The Third Quadrangle was finished in 1908, integrating a new science laboratory (now the Meyricke Library).
+The Old Members’ Building was opened in 1971 by the then HRH The Prince of Wales.

 Elsewhere in Oxford, Stevens Close (off the Woodstock Road) was completed in 1976, thanks to a benefaction from an Old Member, Edwin Stevens, while Herbert Close grew up over several years next to the College’s playing fields in East Oxford.